karan-karan/karan-karan/README.md

 - 👋 Hi, I’m @karan-karan
-- 👀 I’m interested in data analysis
+- 👀 I’m interested in devops
-- 🌱 I’m currently learning skills for data analysis
+- 🌱 I’m currently learning skills for devops engineer
-- 📫 How to reach me on email karantamer75@gmail.com
+- 📫 Reach me on email karantamer75@gmail.com

 <!---
 karan-karan/karan-karan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.